Pretz333/pretz.dev/README.md

 - [x] Move the sidebar to an expandable menu at the top below 667 px width
 - [x] Add a border to the navbar?
-- [ ] Close the menu when you click outside of it
-- [ ] Close the menu when you click on a "On This Page" link?
-- [ ] Adjust scrolling offset when clicking on a link in the menu
 - [x] tooltip's position:relative is somehow covering up the navbar's content
 - [x] Do something to make the list of a links feel more like a proper menu.
 Display as table?
 Make links take the full width?
 - [x] While the changes made to fix the above issue look and feel better, they also cause overflow at 550-ish px in width
 - [x] On this page section takes up too much space.
-- [ ] Add some sort of opening animation to the menu
 - [ ] Adjust techlogo image size to fill the space when in single-column layout
 - [ ] Images are very small at small sizes, consider adjusting margins?
 - [ ] Header sizes are too big at small sizes